joaolopes15/joaolopes15/README.md

 - ⚡ Fun fact: ...
 -->

 - I’m currently learning all that there is two know about computer science!
 For that, Im enrolled in severall projects and theoretical and pratical classes in FEUP.
-Despite the hard challenge, I'm enjoying every second of it !!! (well, perhaps not EVERY 😅, but almost)
+Despite the hard challenge, I'm enjoying every second of it !

   [![Follow on Instagram](https://img.shields.io/badge/Follow-Instagram-E4405F?style=flat&logo=instagram&logoColor=white)](https://www.instagram.com/jlopes_15)